 - Expert Medical Opinions

-Doctors and specialists review individual cases and explain whether the PowerPort device could have caused the reported injuries.
+Doctors and specialists review individual cases and explain whether the PowerPort catheter device could have caused the reported injuries.
 Their expert statements help the court understand complex medical matters.

 - Device Design and Testing Records

-Lawsuits often include documents related to how the PowerPort was designed and tested.
+Lawsuits often include documents related to how the PowerPort catheter was designed and tested.
 The internal testing data, quality reviews, and research information reveal whether the device achieved safety standards before its commercial launch.

 - Manufacturer Warnings and Instructions